Outbound Prospecting Tools

 Cold email is an email sent to a prospect or potential customer who has no prior relationship with you or has not opted in to receive email from you.

-Normally, cold emails are sent to a purchased list.
+Cold emails are often sent to a purchased list.
 However, keep in mind that SharpSpring does not allow the use of such kind of list.

 What you can do instead is to use a system that is specifically made to send cold emails, add a link to a SharpSpring landing page or a webpage with a SharpSpring form.
 Below is a recommended procedure on how you can do this.